Every pastor needs a mentor. No matter what stage you are in your ministry, you need someone to coach you.

 All sorts of organizations use the mentoring process to make people better at what they do.
 In medicine, doctors mentor younger doctors.
 In music, musicians mentor other musicians.
 Why?
 It works.
 We learn best when we have people who can speak into our lives and ministry.
 Proverbs 19:20 says, “Get all the advice you can and be wise the rest of your life.”

-I will always need a coach – no matter how old I get or how successful I become.
+I will always need a coach—no matter how old I get or how successful I become.
 Lebron James is one of the best basketball players on the planet.
 He still needs a coach.
 You will never get to a point in your life when you can say, “I’ve learned it all.
 I don’t need anybody else to help me.”

 A mentor brings out the best in you in three areas: your roles, your goals, and your soul.
 Mentors give us perspective.
 They help us look at ourselves and our ministry from the outside.
 We don’t always see what we’re doing outside of our own perspective.
 We see from our own limited focus.
 We need somebody else in our life to say, “Have you thought about…?
 What about this?
 What about that?”

-Saddleback would not be where it is today without men who’ve poured their lives into me – people who’ve made me look at my ministry in a different light.
+Saddleback would not be where it is today without men who’ve poured their lives into me—people who’ve made me look at my ministry in a different light.
 Proverbs 15:22 says, “Plans fail for lack of counsel but with many advisors they succeed.”
 What God has done through Saddleback over the past 30 years hasn’t happened because I’m smart.
 It’s because I’ve had great mentors and advisors.
 They are people I’ve bounced ideas off of and gotten feedback from.

 What do you look for in a mentor?
-Let me suggest three qualities –
+Let me suggest three qualities.

-1. Someone who has the character and values you admire.
 You want to find a mentor who is the kind of person you want to be.

-2. Someone with the skills and experience you want.
 Look for another pastor who has the particular ministry skills you want to improve upon.
 Maybe it’s preaching.
 Maybe it’s leadership.
 Maybe it’s a pastor who has successfully navigated through a building campaign.
 Find someone who is good at something you want to be good at.

-3. Someone you trust.
 If you don’t trust your mentor, you’re not going to learn anything from him.
 Just because a mentor has a lot of knowledge doesn’t mean you’ll click with him.
 To make a good mentoring experience, in time you’ll need to be able to open up to the person you choose.

 Ask good questions.
 Once you pick the right mentor, you’ll need to make the most of the time you have with that person.
 Neither you nor your mentor have unlimited time.
 What can you do to maximize your time with your mentor?
 Ask questions.
 Before you meet with your mentor, spend some time thinking about questions you want to ask.
 Think about what issues you’re dealing with in your ministry.
 Think about what areas of your mentor’s ministry you’d like to learn from.
 Be specific.